githussein/budget-tracker/README.md

 - Kotlin + Jetpack Compose

 3. **Key plugins and libraries used:**
-- Dagger Hilt for Dependency Injection
+- Koin for Dependency Injection
 - Room for local database
 - Jetpack Compose for UI
 - Kotlin Symbol Processing (KSP)
+- AndroidX SplashScreen API

 All necessary dependencies are managed in the `build.gradle` file.
-Modernbuild files approaches like toml, ksp, and kotlin dsl are adopted in this project.
+Modern build-files approaches like toml, ksp, and Kotlin DSL are adopted in this project.